Henrique-Gomesz/denoFuzz/README.md

 # denoFuzz

-A simple web fuzzer build with TS and Deno
+A web fuzzer made with TS and Deno

 ```sh
 ▓█████▄ ▓█████  ███▄    █  ▒█████    █████▒█    ██ ▒███████▒▒███████▒